kopia/kopia/site/content/docs/Repositories/_index.md

 * [Amazon S3 and S3-compatible Cloud Storage](#amazon-s3-and-s3-compatible-cloud-storage)
   * Kopia supports all cloud storage platforms that support the S3 API
-  * Kopia supports object locking and [storage tiers](../advanced/amazon-s3/) for any cloud storage that supports the features using the S3 API
+  * Kopia supports object locking and [hot, cold, and archive storage classes](../advanced/amazon-s3/) for any cloud storage that supports the features using the S3 API
 * [Azure Blob Storage](#azure-blob-storage)
 * [Backblaze B2](#backblaze-b2)
 * [Google Cloud Storage](#google-cloud-storage)